 WHAT IS ALCOHOLISM?

-However, that does not mean that it should be forgotten about.
-It affects a lot more people than you think, and also the people surrounding them.
+However, that does not mean that it should be forgotten.
+It affects people a lot more than you think, and also the people surrounding them.
+Alcohol addiction

 HOW TO SPOT THAT YOUR LOVED ONE IS AN ALCOHOLIC.

 Living with an alcoholic can be an emotional rollercoaster, to say the least.
 Their unpredictable behaviour can create problems.
 One minute they can be absolutely fine and things seem to be under control, but when the alcohol takes over, that’s when things can spiral out of control.
 Unfortunately, nobody knows when this is going to happen, which is why it can cause some serious problems.
 Emotional and physical abuse can be a lot more common when alcohol is involved.
 Alcohol can make people more aggressive, especially if arguments are happening often.
 Alcohol removes any self-control, which can then in turn lead to abuse.
 You will start to notice that things seem a lot more chaotic at home, and regular everyday things are starting to become hard work.
 As the alcoholic cares less and less about the things surrounding them, more responsibility will be put on the partner.
 You might start to notice your partner lying a lot.
 This could be anything from the amount in which they are drinking, to where they have been.
 This is actually quite common among alcoholics.
 They tend to hide how much they are drinking, and sometimes try to hide the fact they are drinking at all.